cruisercoder/dstddb/README.md

 Database.register!(std.database.oracle.Database)();
 auto db = createDatabase("mydb");
 ```
 ### Notes

 - The reference implementations use logging (std.experimental.logger).
 To hide the info logging, add this line to your package.json file: "versions": ["StdLoggerDisableInfo"].

+### Related Work
+[CPPSTDDB](https://github.com/cruisercoder/cppstddb) is a related project with
+similar objectives tailored to the constraints of the C++ language.
+The aim is
+for both projects to complement each other by proving the validity of specific
+design choices that apply to both and to draw on implementation correctness
+re-enforced from dual language development.